Vicki Helsing, Academic Support Specialist

 A native of Ohio, Mike attended Trinity High School in Garfield Heights, Ohio, before completing his B.S. in Elementary Education with concentrations in Music and Mathematics at Kent State University.
 He also holds an M.A. in Educational Administration and is working towards an M.A. in Mathematics from Cal State San Bernardino.
 He has completed NAMTA’s Montessori Orientation to Adolescent Studies,

 where he is currently a faculty member.
-He is currently attending the 47th Advanced (Elementary) Montessori Training Course at the International Centre for Montessori Studies Foundation in Bergamo, Italy.
+He has also completed the 47th Advanced (Elementary) Montessori Training Course at the International Centre for Montessori Studies Foundation in Bergamo, Italy.
 Mike has been teaching for twelve years, having taught math to students ranging from second grade to high school calculus.
 In addition to his years teaching, he has also served as basketball coach, assistant head of school, and head of school at The Grove School, a Montessori charter high school in Redlands, California.
 He has also been an instructor for geometry and algebra institutes for teacher trainees through Cal State and UC Riverside.
 In his free time, Mike enjoys playing trumpet and studying number theory and theoretical physics.